The Patches Make It Beautiful

 From sitcoms to reality TV, the portrayal of our collective longing for connection and community is pervasive.
 The theme song of Cheers echoes in our ears: “Sometimes you want to go where everybody knows your name.”
 And yet, if everyone wants community, why is loneliness so common, even (sometimes especially) within communities of faith?
 In his book, Unexpected Gifts, Chris Heuertz describes the counter-consumerism practices and commitments that are necessary for communities of faith to grow and be sustained.

 1. What is the first thing that comes to your mind when you hear the word “community”?
 After reading this book, would you say you are living in community or are you longing for community?
 Describe the contrast the author draws in the introduction between “connecting” together at The House of Loom and the necessary commitment of life together as a community.

-2. The author describes eleven challenges that often show up in the midst of commun see more
+2. The author describes eleven challenges that often show see more